CWorthy-ocean/cstar_blueprint_roms_marbl_example/README.md

 ![Comparison animation showing surface oxygen in MARBL and BEC](wales.gif)

 ## Installation
-This configuration requires installs of [ucla-roms](https://github.com/CESR-lab/ucla-roms) and [MARBL](https://github.com/marbl-ecosys/MARBL/), and has been set up to be run on Mac OSX with ARM64 architecture (2020 or later Macs with Apple silicon).
+This configuration requires installs of [ucla-roms on the roms_marbl branch](https://github.com/dafyddstephenson/ucla-roms/releases/tag/v0.0.0) and [MARBL](https://github.com/marbl-ecosys/MARBL/), and has been set up to be run on Mac OSX with ARM64 architecture (2020 or later Macs with Apple silicon).
 ROMS can be compiled on OSX using the following steps

 1. Set up a conda environment